 - Perform at least at a satisfactory level in the six core competencies of medical education in the individual rotations and on the semiannual evaluations.
 These include: System-Based Practice, Practice-Based Learning and Improvement, Professionalism, Interpersonal and Communication Skills, Patient Care, and Medical Knowledge.

 - Attend the didactic sessions required by the fellowship curriculum and as instructed by the program director.

 - Take an active part in the education of residents and medical students.

 - Follow all the rules and regulations of the Henry Ford Hospital Graduate Medical Education.

-- Ultrasound learning course: attendance throughout the year.
+- Point-of-Care Ultrasound (POCUS) course: attendance throughout the year, provided intramurally.